MewsSystems/tech-pos-platform-engineering-interview-task/README.md

 Each line contains the endpoint name and the request duration.
 Several deployments happened in the given interval with bugs that made some endpoints slower (regressed).

 Your task is to find which requests regressed and also the approximate time of it with a 5 minute tolerance.
-Write some code that reads in `logs.txt` and outputs the name of the endpoints that regressed and the time when it approximately happened.
+Write some code that reads the `logs.txt` AWS CloudWatch log group and outputs the name of the endpoints that regressed and the time when it approximately happened.
 Use any programming language you feel comfortable with.

 The expectation is to assume the AWS domain, so feel free to rely on CloudWatch, Lambda or any other AWS service you might find usable.